mcleanse13/ITC6000_Database-Management-Systems/Project 1_Database Management Systems/README.md

 Module Overview:

-This module introduces the fundamentals of Database Management Systems, focusing on modern database use-cases, high-level architecture, and core design principles.
+This module introduced the fundamentals of Database Management Systems, focusing on modern database use-cases, high-level architecture, and core design principles.
 We learned the basics of data modeling and gained hands-on experience creating Entity Relationship Diagrams (ERDs) using Draw.IO, an industry-standard visual modeling tool used for diagramming and solution design across Informatics and Analytics roles.

 Learning Outcomes: